aresprotocols/ares-wiki/docs/kusama.md

 2. When the total amount of KSM staking by Mars crowd-loan exceeds 50,000, users will receive 1200 AMAS for each $1 KSM they support, i.e., the fixed ratio is adjusted to KSM: AMAS = 1:1200.

 Up to 300,000,000 AMAS will be distributed to KSM contributors.
-After the successful auction, the rewards will be distributed linearly until the ending of crowd-loan.
+After the successful auction, the rewards will be distributed linearly until the ending of the crowd-loan.
 In the future, AMAS might be listed in the exchanges according to its popularity or converted into ARES in a certain proportion.
 Mars will become a canary network with economic value.